 Maintenance for Vinyl or Gunite

 Unless you get a hole or tear in the liner, vinyl doesn’t usually require specific maintenance other than routine cleaning of the pool.
 Gunite, as mentioned above, is affected by water chemistry, so it’s essential to take care of your pool and the water to keep it looking nice for a long time.

-Only you can make the decision for which type of pool is right for you.
+So, vinyl or gunite?
+Which is right for you?
+Only you can make the decision for which type of pool is right for your home.
 The main thing is to be fully educated before jumping in and to carefully weigh the benefits and disadvantages of each.
-At Fronheiser Pools, we install both vinyl-linered and gunite pools, as well as offer ongoing maintenance for both.
-Call us at (610) 845-2221 for more information, or visit us on our website.
+At Fronheiser Pools, we install both vinyl-liner